 A: Resettlement benefits are not automatic.
-SIV applicants should declare their intention to participate in the U.S. Department of State R&P Program by filling out and returning electronic copies of the Resettlement Benefits Election Form and the DS-0234 Biodata Form to the National Visa Center (NVC) or appropriate Resettlement Support Center (RSC) as soon as possible while still overseas or to the nearest resettlement agency upon arrival in the United States.
+SIV applicants should declare their intention to participate in the U.S. Department of State R&P Program by filling out and returning electronic copies of the Resettlement Benefits Election Form and the DS-0234 Biodata Form to Click here to enter text.
+RSC MENA at siv_ope@iom.int.
+Click here to enter text. as soon as possible while still overseas or to the nearest resettlement agency upon arrival in the United States.
+The DS-0234 form can be found here.